 CMYK and Other Ink-Mixture Color Models

-The CMYK color model, ideally, describes the proportion of cyan, magenta, yellow, and black (K) inks to use to reproduce certain colors on a surface.(24) However, since color mixture of inks is very complex, the exact color appearance of any recipe of inks, including CMYK colors, depends on the printing condition (as defined in ISO 12647-1), including what inks are used, how the inks are printed, and what surface (e.g., paper) the printed output appears on.
+The CMYK color model, ideally, describes the proportion of cyan, magenta, yellow, and black (K) inks to use to reproduce certain colors on a surface.(23) However, since color mixture of inks or other colorants is very complex, the exact color appearance of any recipe of colorants (not just in the CMYK context) depends on the printing condition (as defined in ISO 12647-1), including what colorants are used, how the colorants are printed, and what surface (e.g., paper) the printed output appears on.

 Characterization tables.
 In printing industry practice, a given printing condition is characterized by finding out how it forms colors using different mixtures of inks.
 This is usually done by printing CMYK color "patches" and using a color measurement device to measure their CIELAB colors under standardized lighting and measurement conditions.